-D. Whether the rules conflict with or duplicate similar rules or regulations adopted by the federal government or local units of government.
+D. Describe whether the rules conflict with or duplicate similar rules or regulations adopted by the federal government or local units of government.

-The rules do not conflict with or duplicate rules adopted by the federal government or local governments.
+The Training Division is not aware of a conflict with, or duplication of similar rules or regulations adopted by the federal government or local units of government.

-E. The date of the last evaluation of the rules and the degree, if any, to which technology, economic conditions, or other factors have changed regulatory activity covered by the rules.
+E. Provide the date of the last evaluation of the rules and the degree, if any, to which technology, economic conditions, or other factors have changed regulatory activity covered by the rules.

-The rules were evaluated in June 2020.
+The rules were evaluated in June 2021.
 Technology, economic conditions, and other factors have not changed regulatory activity covered by the rules since the last evaluation.